enthought/glfwpy/README.md

 glfwpy
 ======

 Pythonic wrappers for glfw that support modern opengl (3.2+).
-Version 4.3 which is the latest version as of this writing is supported.
+Version 4.3 which is the latest supported version as of this writing.

 ![stanford bunny](https://github.com/enthought/glfwpy/raw/master/screenshots/bunny.png "Stanford bunny rendered using opengl")